rewkol/Movie-List/README.md

 # Movie-List
-A program that allows for limited descriptive statistics and sorting of a list of movies
+A program that allows for limited descriptive statistics and sorting of a list of movies.
+School Project.